-Convert EPUB File to JPEG2000 in a Single File via C#
+Convert EPUB to JPEG2000 in a Single File via Java

-Using the API, you can also convert EPUB file to JPEG2000 to a single image file.
-In order to convert all pages, you can first render your EPUB document to one TIFF file and after that you can export TIFF file to JPEG2000.
+The API also allows you to export EPUB file to JPEG2000 to a single file.
+In order to convert all pages, you can first render your EPUB document to one TIFF file and after that, you can export the TIFF file to JPEG2000.
 You can open the input file using Document class and create Resolution, TiffSettings, & TIFF device objects.
-You can get a single TIFF image using Process method of TiffDevice class.
-Finally, you can load TIFF file using Image class and save it to JPEG2000 format using Save method.
+You can get a single TIFF image using process method of TiffDevice class.
+Finally, you can load TIFF file using Image class and save it to JPEG2000 format using save method.

-Convert EPUB to JPEG2000 With Watermark via C#
+Convert EPUB to JPEG2000 With Watermark via Java

-Using the API, you can also convert EPUB file to JPEG2000 with watermark in your JPEG2000 document.
-In order to add a watermark, you can first render your EPUB document to JPEG and add a watermark in it.
-To demonstrate the operation, you can load your converted JPEG image, add transformations using an object of Matrix class and draw a string as the watermark on the image surface using the Graphics class’ DrawString method.
-After adding the watermark in it, you can save the JPEG as JPEG2000 format.
-Below is a code example that demonstrates how to add a diagonal watermark to your document.
+Using the API, you can also export EPUB file to JPEG2000 with watermark in your JPEG2000 document.
+In order to add a watermark to you can first convert EPUB to JPEG and add a watermark in it.
+In order to add watermark, load an image file using the Image class, create an object of the Graphics class and initialize it with Image object, create a new Matrix object and set translation and transformation to the desired angle and add watermark using Graphics.drawString method.
+After adding the watermark in your image, you can save the JPEG as JPEG2000 format.

-Convert & Rotate EPUB File to JPEG2000 via C#
+Convert & Rotate EPUB to JPEG2000 File via Java

 Using the API, you can also rotate the output JPEG2000 image as per your needs.
-The Image.RotateFlip method can be used to rotate the image by 90/180/270-degrees and flip the image horizontally or vertically.
+The Image.rotateFlip method can be used to rotate the image by 90/180/270-degrees and flip the image horizontally or vertically.
+The library provides simple methods to perform complex operations while encapsulating all ugly details.
 You can specify the type of rotation and flip to apply to the image.
-In order to rotate and flip the image you can load the converted JPEG image using the factory method exposed by Image class and call the Image.RotateFlip method while specifying the appropriate RotateFlipType .
+In order to rotate and flip the image, you can load the converted JPEG image using the Image class and call the Image.rotateFlip method while specifying the appropriate RotateFlipType .

 What is EPUB File Format?